intel/cloud-client-ai-service-framework/doc/src/part11/README.md

 fcgi_asr API is a usage of Automatic-Speech-Recognition.
 This is an end-to-end speech recognition.
 It includes several libraries released by the OpenVINO? toolkit.
 These libraries perform feature extraction, OpenVINO?-based neural-network speech recognition, and decoding to produce text from scores.
 All these libraries provide an end-to-end pipeline converting speech to text.
 Client app inputs an utterance (speech), fcgi_asr outputs the text directly expressed by this utterance.

-Same as fcgi_tts, fcgi_asr also has two working modes, local mode and proxy mode.
+fcgi_asr has only one working modes - local mode.

 Client app uses http protocol to communicate with fcgi_asr server.